 Honorary members include: the French faculty of the sponsoring institution; members of the faculty at large, diplomats and community leaders who have shown a strong support of French cultures.

-National dues for regular members are $30.00.
-Each member receives the official key, a certificate and a card indicating life membership in the organization.
+National dues for regular members are $40.00.
+Each member receives the official pin, a certificate, a graduation chord, and a card indicating life membership in the organization.

 The chapter of Pi Delta Phi at Drury University is called Delta Theta.
 This chapter has been at Drury since 1965.
 The membership rules to apply are the same as the national society.